layilin/SP23-33852/_texts/full-text.md

 - Her following close, her secret treasures find,
 - To pour them plenteous on the laughing world.
 - On thee Sylvanus,[^f142n4] thee each rural god, [345]
-- On thee chief Ceres,[^f142n5] with unfailing love
+- On thee chief Ceres, with unfailing love
 - And fond distinction, emulously gaze.
 - In vain hath nature pour'd vast seas between
 - Far-distant kingdoms; endless storms in vain